LandSandBoat/server/CONTRIBUTING.md

 * We do not support piracy of any kind.
 We encourage you to maintain an active retail subscription and support the game we all love.
 * It is not acceptable to 'patch' a missing fight or mechanic to allow other content to be completed.
 For example: If a quest relies on fishing but fishing doesn't work; that quest should remain blocked until fishing is implemented.
 * Users are encouraged to modify their servers in any whatever way they see fit to achieve their desired experience, especially if that experience doesn't align with our goals.

+# License

+* We operate under [GNU General Public License v3.0](https://github.com/topaz-next/topaz/blob/release/LICENSE).
+This was the license we inherited from our ancestor projects, and we continue using it to maintain maximum compatibility with our shared community.
+While other licenses are compatible with the GPL3, some impose additional restrictions and responsibilities on end-users.
+This would result in further splitting of our already small community.
+As such, we cannot accept contributions that use other more restrictive licenses (such as AGPL3).

 # Workflow Guide